jdevfullstack-tutorials/page-metrics/README.md

 Visit the site: <https://hits.seeyoufarm.com/>
 That is where you generate the badge.

-Step 1: Paste your URL
+Step 1: Paste your URL.
 ![step 1](https://github.com/xdvrx1/page-metrics-tutorial/blob/main/screenshots/step1.png)

-Step 2: Change the settings, for me the most important one is the words to be displayed, instead of `hits`, I'll change that to `PAGE VIEWS`
+Step 2: Change the settings, for me the most important one is the words to be displayed, instead of `hits`, I'll change that to `PAGE VIEWS`.
 ![step 2](https://github.com/xdvrx1/page-metrics-tutorial/blob/main/screenshots/step2.png)

 Step 3: Get the embed code, for README file, use